Fujifilm X10 versus Fujifilm X20

-If the count of individual advantages (bullet points above) is taken as a guide, the X20 comes out slightly ahead of the X10 (2 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X20 emerges as the winner of the match-up (3 : 1 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Fujifilm X10 (⇒ rgt)||-||76/100 Silver||4/5||3.5/5||4.5/5||2011||599||discont.||check|

 |Canon G16 (⇒ lft | rgt)||Rec||-||4.5/5||4.5/5||4.5/5||2013||549||latest||check|

 |Canon G1 X (⇒ lft | rgt)||79/100 Rec||76/100 Silver||4/5||4/5||4.5/5||2012||799||discont.||check|

 |Fujifilm X100 (⇒ lft | rgt)||-||75/100 Silver||4/5||4/5||5/5||2010||1,199||discont.||check|

 |Panasonic G3 (⇒ lft | rgt)||88/100 HiRec||75/100 Silver||4.5/5||4.5/5||5/5||2011||599||discont.||check|